aambrioso1/c_programs/README.md

 * dumbbells.c - uses the file dumbbells.txt to demonstrate opening a file to access and processing information on that file.
 (18:32)
 * read_animals_csv.c - demonstrates reading a file line by line using conversion specifiers to skip commas.
 (45:45)
 * grades.c - demonstrates writing to a file.
 (59:30)
-* selection_sort.c - opens a file, numbers.txt, of numbers, reads the numbers into an array, sorts the array, and writes the sorted numbers to a another file.
+* selection_sort.c - opens a file, numbers.txt, reads the numbers in the file to an array, sorts the array, and writes the sorted numbers to a another file.
 (1:01:38)

 ## Problems from Test 2 Practice Test